Best Free VPN Services

 ProtonVPN: Best overall with no data limits

 ProtonVPN is a strong choice if you’re hoping to skip a subscription fee.
-It stands out with its unlimited data and unrestricted speeds policy, though the free version is limited to servers in three locations.
-And those servers are likely not the fastest options, so you may see speed issues.
+It stands out with its unlimited data and unrestricted speeds policy, and the free version even has servers in over 100 locations.
+With ProtonVPN's free VPN plan, you can also cover 10 devices.
+However, those servers are likely not the fastest options, so you may see speed issues.

 Unlimited data and unrestricted speeds